pixee/docs/docs/codemods/java/pixee_java_sanitize-spring-multipart-filename.md

 Although end users uploading a file through the browser can't fully control the file name, attackers armed with HTTP proxies, scripts or `curl` could manipulate the file to contain directory escape sequences and send in values like `../../../../../etc/passwd`.
 This is a common place that developers forget to distrust user input and end up including the attacker's file name in the path they end up writing.

-Our change sanitizes the output of `FileItem#getName()`, stripping the value of null bytes and directory escape sequences, leaving a simple file name in the expected form.
+Our change sanitizes the output of `MultipartFile#getOriginalFilename()`, stripping the value of null bytes and directory escape sequences, leaving a simple file name in the expected form.
 The code change is very simple and looks like this:

 ```diff
 + import io.github.pixee.security.Filenames;